Let’s see if we can get them answered in our FAQ

 Q: Where is the Club located?

-A: 34827 State Route 530 NE – ARLINGTON, WA 98223
+A: 34827 State Route 530 NE – Arlington, WA 98223.

 Q: What is the Stillaguamish Country Club?

 A: The Stillaguamish Country Club is a club, located in the country.
+It was

-corporation and currently consists of approximately 95 acres located on Hwy 530, between Arlington and Darrington, with 63 memberships.
+of approximately 95 acres located on Hwy 530, between Arlington and Darrington, with 63 memberships.
 The Club was created for the enjoyment of a quiet retreat for rest and recreation.
 There are no physical amenities: no swimming pool, tennis courts, golf course, or clubhouse.
 It is not a bedroom or retirement community and permanent residence is not strongly encouraged.
 Roughly half of the property is undeveloped forestland and the other half is divided into lots that are assigned to members.
 Over the years, members have built cabins, or ‘improvements” on their assigned lots, which vary in style and livability from very rustic with no plumbing to more typical dwellings.

 An important aspect of the Club is that individual members DO NOT own the land on which their cabin sits.
 Members own ONLY the improvements, such as dwellings, sheds, septic tanks, etc. The Club owns the land; all members are part of the Club that owns the land.

 A: To join the Club, you need to apply for membership, with the goal of becoming a member and owning a cabin.
 The entire process can take up to several months.
 There are three ways you can acquire a cabin (also called “improvements,” including any outbuildings) at the Club.
 First, one can inherit it or second, receive it from a relative or friend who is transferring ownership to you.